mohit2708/PHP/InterviewQuestions.md

 ```

 Ques.
-Difference between Require and Include ?
-Ans.
-If the file is not found by include(), A warning will be issued, but the script will continue.
-If the file is not found by require(), it will cause a fatal error and stop the execution of the script.

-Ques.
-Difference between Unlink and Unset ?
-Ans.
-Unlink is used to delete the file used in the context.
-Ex:- unlink(“index.html”);
-Unset is used to unset or destroy the variable.
-Ex:- unset($var);
-Ques.
 What is the difference between Single Quoted & Double Quoted ?
 Ans.
 Single quoted mai value parse nahi hoti.
 ·        Double quoted mai value parse ho jati hai.